By the time you read this entire article 50 workers will have called into work due to mental health issues.

-Not only are individuals and companies suffering from a lack of support and access to treatment for mental health, the economy and country is suffering too.
+Not only are individuals and companies suffering from a lack of support and access to treatment for mental health, but the economy and country are also suffering too.

 By 2041, the cost of lost productivity due to mental illness is estimated to be $16 billion every year.
 Of the $51 billion is spent each year on mental illness in Canada, a staggering $20 billion stems from workplace losses.